raxoft/form_input/README.md

   param :comment, "Comment", FEATURED_ARGS, type: :textarea
 ```

-This works since you can actually pass several hashes in place of the _options_ parameter
+This works since you can actually pass several hashes in place of the _options_ argument
 and they all get merged together from left to right.
 This allows you to mix various options presets together and then tweak them further as needed.